-This OMCD attitude can be transferred to other intimate relationships by callousness, insensitive, being distant, and protective from more hurt.
-It is now part of OMCD belief system and how we live our life.
+5. It is now part of their Old Man Cosmos Diabolicus (OMCD) belief system and how they are choosing to live.
 It becomes a smoldering coal in our soul.
 Smoldering coals mean that it will resurface under certain condition in our life.

-23 years have passed since this offensive sin was committed against Joseph.
+13 years have passed since this offensive sin was committed against Joseph.
 It is still a smoldering coal in the brothers and now it has resurfaced through a guilty conscience.

-5. This offensive sin is still part of both Joseph and his brothers lives but they relate to it differently.
+This offensive sin is still part of both Joseph and his brothers lives but they relate to it differently.